hashkat/hashkat/docs/visualization.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GZYsnLApk24" frameborder="0" allowfullscreen></iframe>
 </center>

-You can visualize some of the data you have collected using [Gephi](http://gephi.github.io/).
-There are many other programs you can use for visualizations, and you are encouraged to try them, we're just going to focus on using Gephi however in this documentation.
+You can visualize some of the data you have collected using [Gephi](http://gephi.github.io/), the visualization tool primarily used in this documentation.
 The network we visualized here was the one created in [**Tutorial 5**](http://docs.hashkat.org/en/latest/tutorial05/).

 ### How to Visualize a Network